Sofiya-D/PortableMinecraft/README.md

 │  │  └─ README.txt (pls read ;-;)
 │  ├─ Instances/
 │  │  └─ README.txt (pls read this too ;-;)
-│  ├─ Launcher/ (hidden - because you don't want to launch minecraft from here..)
+│  ├─ Launcher/ (careful - you don't want to launch minecraft from here..)
 │  │  └─ Minecraft.exe
 │  ├─ PortableMinecraftLauncherGUI.py (hidden - but you can modify it if you know what you're doing ;) )
 └─ └─ PortableMinecraftLauncherGUI.exe